nasser/boards/README.md

 Best used with a tablet.
 Boards are saved to local storage and restored whenever you start the app.

 * Click and drag to draw.
 There is only one color and thickness.
 There is no eraser.
-* Right click and drag the mouse to move the drawing around.
+* Right click and drag the mouse or two-finger scroll your trackpad to move the drawing around.
 The space is infinite.
-* Press `Z` to undo your last pen stroke.
+* Press `Cmd+Z` to undo your last pen stroke.
 You have infinite undos.
 There is no redo.
-* Press `N` to start a new blank board.
+* Press `Cmd+N` to start a new blank board.
-* Press `S` to upload to a gist.
-You will be prompted for a username, password, and title.
+* Press `Cmd+U` to upload to a gist.
+You will be prompted for your GitHub username, password, and title.
 A shareable [RawGit](https://rawgit.com/) URL will be opened in your default browser.
-* Press `D` to save the board to disk.
+* Press `Cmd+S` to save the board to disk.

 ## Building